pawap90/phaser3-ts-snowpack-eslint/README.md

 - **lint:fix**: Runs the linter and executes automatic fixes.
 It'll also print any issues that couldn't be solved.

 # GitHub Pages
 This template includes a simple CI/CD workflow that allows you to easily deploy your game to GitHub Pages.
+[Click here](https://pawap90.github.io/phaser3-ts-snowpack-eslint) to see the latest deployed version of this template.

 To use it in your own repo, follow these steps:
 1. Go to Settings
 2. Click over "Pages" button on the left
 3. In the "Source" select the "gh-pages" branch